Scale Your Local Catch

 As part of our efforts to assess the effectiveness of the program, participants are required to complete a series of evaluations throughout the duration of the program and beyond.

-SYLC programming is valued at $1,500 per participant but remains free of cost to the 2021-2022 cohort.
+SYLC programming is valued at $3,000 but remains free of cost to participants.
 This is made possible by grant funds from the USDA’s AMS Farmers Market Promotion Program (FMPP).

 If you are interested in financially supporting future cohorts of SYLC participants you can donate to the Local Catch Network fund.
 If you would like to volunteer or provide professional services please contact us.